Happy Birthday, Kirk Franklin! The talented singer and famed choir director turns 52 years old today (Jan. 26).

-Be sure to stream Kirk Franklin and Lil Baby’s “We Win” tomorrow from the Space Jam: A New Legacy soundtrack.
+Be sure to stream Kirk Franklin and Lil Baby’s “We Win” from the Space Jam: A New Legacy soundtrack.
 Unless, of course, you believe he’s taken it a little too far.
 Then we would advise you to miss the good word today.
-Otherwise, let’s take a look at some of Kirk Franklin’s classic Gospel, yet not so Gospel, hits over the years that have an obvious musical influence from the genres of Hip Hop and R&B.
+Otherwise, let’s celebrate the gifted artist and producer by taking a look at some of Kirk Franklin’s classic Gospel, yet not so Gospel, hits over the years that have an obvious musical influence from the genres of Hip Hop and R&B.

 1. Do You Want A Revolution?Source:Kirk Franklin

 “For those of you who think Gospel music has gone too far.
 You think we’ve gotten too radical with our message.”